KaliedaRik/Scrawl-canvas/docs/reference/sc-filter-engine.md

 + For the *modern* approach, dev-users can define an Array of **action objects** keyed to the `actions` attribute.
 These action objects outline a set of **filter primative functions**, alongside the values to be fed into those functions, which together create the desired filter effect.
 + The *legacy* approach uses the `method` attribute, alongside the required attributes for the method.
 SC will automatically create the appropriate action objects for the stipulated method as part of the Filter object's instantiation.

 While the modern approach offers more versatility when it comes to chaining filter primitive functions together to create complex effects, the legacy approach is often more convenient for creating simpler effects.
+It is also easier to animate legacy filter attributes.
 Compare the different approaches to creating a simple pixellation filter:
 ```
 Legacy approach                           Modern approach
 --------------------------------------    -----------------------------------